vackosar/vackosar.github.io/_posts/2021-10-04-electra-4x-cheaper-bert-training.md

 Can you afford to train and retrain your BERT?
 How much your BERT trainings costs?
 Training costs is important part of machine learning production as the models get bigger.
-ELECTRA seems to be adopted in the industry for cases where pre-trained models are not available and training is very expensive.
 ELECTRA is also available on [HuggingFace](https://huggingface.co/transformers/model_doc/electra.html) including a model for pre-training.